Segment 6: The Elkin Valley

 - Check Trail Updates before starting your hike.

-This 67-mile segment marks the transition from mountains to Piedmont as the trail drops more than 2,000 feet in six miles off the Blue Ridge Parkway (BRP) to a tranquil valley within Stone Mountain State Park.
-At the base of the massive granite monolith that gives the park its name, hikers enter a gentler landscape at the Hutchinson Historic Homestead or can make one last ascent to climb over the top of Stone Mountain itself.
+This 69-mile segment marks the transition from mountains to Piedmont as the trail drops more than 2,000 feet in six miles off the Blue Ridge Parkway (BRP) to a tranquil valley within Stone Mountain State Park.
+At the base of the massive granite monolith that gives the park its name, hikers enter a gentler landscape at the Hutchinson Historic Homestead.

 From there, the journey continues a more gradual descent, over foothills and past farms and forests to the town of Elkin.
 The flora, fauna, and wildlife also make a noticeable transition.
 Yellow-pine forests begin to dominate the landscape along fields of corn and tobacco and trellised grapes at wineries.
 Once a textile powerhouse, Elkin welcomes visitors to explore its downtown as well as its proud history and beautiful setting on the Yadkin River.